Melon-Tropics/localservice/README.md

 Localized version: [中文版](https://github.com/aixcoder-plugin/localservice/blob/master/%E6%9C%AC%E5%9C%B0%E7%89%88aiXcoder%E4%BD%BF%E7%94%A8%E6%8C%87%E5%8D%97.md)

 AiXcoder Local is an AI-driven code completion tool.
-The supported programming languages ​​are Java and Python.
+The supported programming languages are Java and Python.
 IntelliJ IDEA, Eclipse, PyCharm, Android Studio, and Visual Studio Code (VS Code for short) are supported.

 ## Install online

-Search "aiXcoder" on the plugin marketplace and install.
+Search "aiXcoder" on the plugin marketplace and install (See [Quick Start](https://github.com/aixcoder-plugin/doc/blob/master/README.md)).

 After the plugin is installed, the local service will be downloaded automatically when the IDE is started for the first time or when the plugin is activated.